 You’re on holiday – let us take care of this chore for you with our laundry service.
 There is also the option to do it yourself in our self-service laundromat.
 Charges apply for these services.

 Where can I keep my valuables?

-Better to be safe than sorry - there are safety deposit boxes located in each room.
-In the event you lose any items onboard, please visit Reception before you disembark.
-Any items (excluding clothing) not claimed within three (3) weeks of your cruise return may be donated to charity.
+Better to be safe than sorry - there is a safety deposit box in each room.
+In the event you lose any items onboard, please visit reception before you disembark.
+Any items (excluding clothing) not claimed within three weeks of your cruise return may be donated to charity.
 Due to hygiene reasons, unclaimed clothing will be destroyed onboard.

 Where can I smoke?

 Smoking is not permitted indoors on any of our ships.
 This includes your room and private balcony.
 For those who smoke, there are selected outdoor areas where smoking is permitted and this information will be communicated to you onboard.

 Yes, each ship has a Medical Centre that is staffed by qualified and licensed doctors and nurses who are available during scheduled clinic times to provide medical care for everyone onboard.
 They are also available 24 hours a day, 7 days a week for medical emergencies.
 Our Medical Centres are only for medical needs arising onboard and cannot cater for treatments that you know you will require while on holiday.
 Please refer to our Booking & Travel Conditions for more details.